dbca-wa/developer-guidance/README.md

 For the best development experience, OIM recommends developers install a variant of Linux on their workstation, either outright or in a dual-boot arrangement with Windows.
 We've found Ubuntu 20.04 and up to have a good user experience plus up-to-date packages, but the choice of distribution can be entirely up to the user.

-Additional information can be found in this wiki at [Intro to the Linux line](/Applications/Internal-development-guidelines/Intro-to-the-Linux-command-line).
+Additional information can be found in this wiki at [Intro to the Linux command line](/Applications/Internal-development-guidelines/Intro-to-the-Linux-command-line).

 ## Windows 10

 Microsoft has made it surprisingly easy to run a Linux environment under Windows 10.
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install) is a fairly good substitute for a full VM, and is a lot more pleasant for Python development than using the Win32 ported equivalent of the tools.
 There are a few cases where support is less than optimal (e.g. some complex filesystem interactions fail, meaning you can't run PostgreSQL), but for basic development it provides a good alternative or transitional step to a full UNIX environment.

-A decent guide for installing Docker inside the Ubuntu WSL is here: https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7 (includes instructions for installing the Azure CLI and dotnet core).
+A decent guide for installing Docker inside the Ubuntu WSL is [here](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7) (includes instructions for installing the Azure CLI and dotnet core).

 Failing that, there's the option of using an emulator like VirtualBox to run a local Linux VM for development purposes but this can consume a fair amount of your computer's resources.